 Yes, most dental insurances pay for dental bridges.
 However, depending on your policy, your plan may cover only part of the procedure or the entire intervention.
 Call your insurance provider to learn more, or contact our office at 713-766-1493 if you have questions about pricing or payment options.

 Dental bridges can be either permanent or temporary.
 Dentists typically apply temporary bridges as a provisional solution while the permanent bridge is being crafted because they are not durable and don’t provide enough support.
 On the other hand, permanent bridges are highly durable and can last 10 years or more with proper care.

 A traditional dental bridge can replace one, two, three, or more missing teeth, but it’s not suitable for replacing an entire arch.
 This is because the greater the number of missing teeth, the more crowns are needed to support the bridge, which compromises its stability in the long run.
 If you need an entire arch replaced, your dentist may recommend an implant-supported bridge or a full-mouth restoration with dental implants or All-on-4®

 No, over-the-counter whitening products will not whiten your dental bridge.
 This is because prosthetic teeth are made with non-porous materials that don’t respond to traditional bleaching agents.
 If you have a dental bridge that doesn’t match the color of your natural teeth’ color anymore, you may want to talk to your dentist about replacing it with a new set.

 Schedule Your Cosmetic Dentistry Consultation Today!

 You don’t have to go about your life missing one or more teeth.
-Dr. Velasco and Dr. Barrilleaux in Houston, TX, can help you get back to talking, singing, and laughing confidently with a custom-made dental bridge.
+Dr. Velasco in Houston, TX, can help you get back to talking, singing, and laughing confidently with a custom-made dental bridge.
 Contact Uptown Cosmetic and Implant Dentistry online or Call 713-766-1493 to schedule a free consultation today!